-Joint award + bid scoring is the full-observability upper bound¶
+Joint award + bid scoring is the full-observability upper bound — conditional and case-fragile¶

 Intuition (plain-language)

 Suppose a regulator had everything — every bid, fully recorded — and ran the classic bid-distribution screens too.
-Would the cheap loser-side signal still matter?
-Yes: combining both does best (AUC ≈ 0.96), and the gain over either one alone shows the two are measuring different things.
-The loser-side signal is not a budget substitute for bid microdata; it carries information the bid screens miss.
-This combined model is the best-case ceiling — a useful benchmark, but it assumes data a regulator usually does not have.
+Would the cheap loser-side signal still add anything?
+Sometimes.
+Under a random cross-validation split the combined model does best, but the two layers perform comparably (award ≈ bid), and once folds are grouped by case the combined model falls below award-only on precision–recall.
+So the loser-side signal is not a budget substitute for bid microdata, and the complementarity is conditional and case-fragile — not a dominance result.
+This combined model is a best-case ceiling that assumes data a regulator usually does not have.

 Caveat.
-The complementarity result is sample-specific (BEC 2009– 2019, CADE-adjudicated cobidder labels, pool of 16,779 firms with both award and bid features available).
-The increment over the bid-only score depends on the Imhof feature set chosen as benchmark; the paper uses the seven-feature canonical pipeline \citep{imhof2018screening,imhof2019detecting,wallimann2023machine}.
-The reading is 🟡 because the upper-bound claim is restricted to the available adjudication target.
+The result is sample-specific (BEC 2009–2019, CADE-adjudicated cobidder labels, pool of 16,731 firms with both award and bid features available) and the increment depends on the bid-moment feature set chosen as benchmark; the paper uses a transparent bid-moment random forest inspired by \citep{imhof2018screening,imhof2019detecting,wallimann2023machine}.
+The reading is 🟡 because the comparison is restricted to the available adjudication target and the combined gain does not survive case-grouped folds.

 Sources.